nymtech/nym/tools/echo-server/README.md

 # Nym Echo Server

-This is an initial minimal implementation of an echo server built using the [`NymProxyServer`]() abstraction.
+This is an initial minimal implementation of an echo server built using the `NymProxyServer` Rust SDK abstraction.

 ## Usage
 ```